 Doyousew Recommendation Level : HIGH

 DC 1018 is the least expensive computerized machine you can get from Janome in U.S. Janome has been facing stiff competition from other brands like Brother and Singer in computerized sewing machines category.
-Brother and Singer have computerized sewing machines for even $150, so it forced Janome to come up with a budget computerized machine.
-Generally Janome machines with same features of a Singer or Brother will cost $25 – $75 more.
+Brother and Singer have computerized sewing machines in the lower price range, so it forced Janome to come up with a budget computerized machine.
+Generally Janome machines with same features of a Singer or Brother will cost a bit more.
 I think Janome is trying to play different with DC1018.
 The pricing seems to be perfect for me.

 Janome DC1018 comes with 18 built-in stitches, which includes 3 one-step buttonholes as well.
 It features an automatic needle threader to save eye strain, especially for older people.
 There is a sewing start/stop button.
 The speed control slider gives you full control over the sewing speed.
 Sewing at low speed setting works the best for beginners initially, you can crank it up once you are confident.
 It has a strong motor capable of dealing with all kinds of fabric.